From 2D Images to 3D Model:Weakly Supervised Multi-View Face Reconstruction with Deep Fusion: Weakly Supervised Training

-Note that 3D landmarks is not a must for our method.
-For general weakly supervised methods, we do not incorporate $L_{l\_3d}$ for comparison~\citep{de:1,sh:1}.
-Since semi-supervised methods HRN~\citep{lei2023hierarchical} adopts the entire 3D scans to attain training label, we add $L_{l\_3d}$ for comparative analysis.
+Note that 3D landmarks are not a must for our method.
+For general weakly supervised methods, we do not incorporate $L_{l\_3d}$ for comparison~\cite{de:1,sh:1}.
+Since semi-supervised methods HRN~\cite{lei2023hierarchical} adopt the entire 3D scans to attain training labels, we add $L_{l\_3d}$ for comparative analysis.